tim-koprivnik/tim-koprivnik/README.md

 ## About
 Frontend Engineer, blending love for technology with a philosophical mindset.

-I’m committed to simplicity, efficiency, stoicism, and lifelong learning in every aspect of my life.
-Like Mark Manson, I ignore 99% of life’s noise, zeroing in on what matters most: personal growth.
-Echoing Socrates, I believe an unexamined life isn’t worth living.
+I'm committed to simplicity, efficiency, stoicism, and lifelong learning in every aspect of my life.
+Like Mark Manson, I ignore 99% of life's noise, zeroing in on what matters most: personal growth.
+Echoing Socrates, I believe an unexamined life isn't worth living.
 As an introvert, I cherish quiet reflection and think most people talk too much.
 I love watching docuseries, listening to podcasts, reading books, gaming, going to the gym, and playing sports.
-One day, I’ll rescue a dog from a shelter.
-I also believe humanity works too hard for money and material things we don’t need—it’s time we chase a higher purpose.
+I also believe humanity works too hard for money and material things we don't need—it's time we chase a higher purpose.

 ## Technical Skills
 ### Main